GaryLloydAhc/WeatherForecast/README.md

-# WeatherForecast - Dependency Injection Example
+# Weather Forecast - Dependency Injection Example
 #Story 103456 – Add Daylight Report To The Weather Forecast

 As a weather forecaster <br />